jundis/CWSlack-SlashCommands/README.md

 To search for ConnectWise contact info, use cwslack-contacts.php.

 To post new notes to tickets, use cwslack-notes.php

+To search for ConnectWise configuration records, use cwslack-configs.php.

 To follow tickets and get updates whenever they're updated, use cwslack-follow.php (requires cwslack-incoming.php)